-Accidents can occur for a wide variety of reasons; however, there are some types of accidents that are more common than others.
+Accidents can occur for a wide variety of reasons in South Carolina; however, some types of accidents are more common than others.
 Falls, for example, are an extremely common type of accident that frequently result in injuries.
 Whether tumbling down a flight of stairs, tripping over an uneven sidewalk, or slipping on a wet floor, almost everyone has fallen at some point in their life.
-Yet most individuals are unaware that when they experience an accident on another’s property, they may be entitled to recover compensation for their injuries.

 Hughey Law Firm’s Success Story